Marcello Malpighi: Early years

 Malpighi was born on 10 March 1628 at Crevalcore near Bologna, Italy.
 The son of well-to-do parents, Malpighi was educated in his native city, entering the University of Bologna at the age of 17.
 In a posthumous work delivered and dedicated to the Royal Society in London in 1697, Malpighi says he completed his grammatical studies in 1645, at which point he began to apply himself to the study of peripatetic philosophy.
-He completed these studies about 1649, where at the persuasion of his mother Frances Natalis, he began to study physics.
+He completed these studies in about 1649, where at the persuasion of his mother Frances Natalis, he began to study physics.
 When his parents and grandmother became ill, he returned to his family home near Bologna to care for them.
 Malpighi studied Aristotelian philosophy at the University of Bologna while he was very young.
+He joined the school of anatomy under Bartolomeo Massari and was one of nine students who met at the home of the master to conduct dissections.
+He married Francesca the daughter of Massari but it was short-lived as she died shortly after.
 Despite opposition from the university authorities because he was non-Bolognese by birth, in 1653 he was granted doctorates in both medicine and philosophy.
 He later graduated as a medical doctor at the age of 25.
 Subsequently, he was appointed as a teacher, whereupon he immediately dedicated himself to further study in anatomy and medicine.
 For most of his career, Malpighi combined an intense interest in scientific research with a fond love of teaching.
 He was invited to correspond with the Royal Society in 1667 by Henry Oldenburg, and became a fellow of the society the next year.

 In 1656, Ferdinand II of Tuscany invited him to the professorship of theoretical medicine at the University of Pisa.
 There Malpighi began his lifelong friendship with Giovanni Borelli, mathematician and naturalist, who was a prominent supporter of the Accademia del Cimento, one of the first scientific societies.
 Malpighi questioned the prevailing medical teachings at Pisa, tried experiments on colour changes in blood, and attempted to recast anatomical, physiological, and medical problems of the day.
 Family responsibilities and poor health prompted Malpighi's return in 1659 to the University of Bologna, where he continued to teach and do research with his microscopes.
 In 1661 he identified and described the pulmonary and capillary network connecting small arteries with small veins.
 Malpighi's views evoked increasing controversy and dissent, mainly from envy and lack of understanding on the part of his colleagues.